Who am I?

 Upon returning, I worked in different community organizations and Mosques, while continuing my education, earning an M.A. in Islamic Studies and Leadership.
 At the time, and till now, I was fascinated by legal theory and its intersection with the boundaries of religion and theology.
 This led to my thesis topic, which was titled “Re-Forming Islamic Reform: Ma’loom min al-Dīn bil Darūrah, the Theology of Law, and the Epistomological Limits of Ijtihad.”

-My extensive experience working in religious communities, as well as my academic interests and love of community work, led me to community psychology at NLU in Chicago, where I recently finished my PhD.
-My dissertation was titled: “Remoqued: Loneliness, Governance, and Psychological Sense of Community Towards Holistic Wellbeing in the American Masjid.
+My extensive experience working in religious communities, as well as my academic interests and love of community work, led me to community psychology at NLU in Chicago, where I completed my PhD.
+My dissertation was titled: “Remoqued: Loneliness, Governance, and Psychological Sense of Community Towards Holistic Wellbeing in the American Masjid.”
 It is still the first-ever Psychological and academic study on sense of community and governance within American Mosques, as well as the first-ever study on loneliness in the American Muslim community.
 It was exciting to do groundbreaking work, and I am unbelievably grateful.
-However, it is also deeply concerning that it has taken this long for this topic to be studied properly.
+However, it is also deeply concerning that it has taken so long for this topic to be studied properly.
+A summary of some of my findings and engagement with the topic of my dissertation can be found in the book The Islamic Social Order: Critical Studies and its Frameworks: Studies and Critical Reflections.

-Currently, I am the co-founder and teacher at Pillars Seminary—a part-time institute that seeks to provide formal, balanced, and structured training in Islam to the general public.
-I am also the co-founder of Shifaa Community, a virtual holistic wellness community for Muslims still in the making.
+Currently, I am a co-founder and teacher at Pillars Seminary—a part-time institute that seeks to provide formal, balanced, and structured training in Islam to the general public.
+I am also the co-founder of Shifaa Community, a virtual holistic wellness community for Muslims, still in the making.
 I had the honor of building both with my dear friend Shaykh Ismail Bowers.

 Shifaa was established out of necessity, given that I was consistently hitting roadblocks serving as Imam in the local community.
 I realized that instead of continuously trying to change structures in Mosques that may be broken from their foundation due to bad governance, I will take what I did successfully at the local level and provide that for a global audience online.
 I am very happy I made this decision, yet of course, I always dream of making my way back to the local community with the vision I have spent my whole life developing—ideally led by me and my father, God prolong and preserve his life in the most beautiful way